kulhanek/kafs-user/README.md

 ## Some comments - Ubuntu 18.04 LTS ##
 * linux-generic-hwe-18.04 (5.4.0-58-generic)
-* heimdal-clients does not support ccache type KEYRING
+* heimdal-clients do not support ccache type KEYRING
-* heimdal-clients and heimdal-kcm does not work properly
+* heimdal-clients and heimdal-kcm do not work properly
   * problems with KRB5CCNAME
   * KDC time skew